 Bandaids are extremely light and small to pack and probably the most important item to gift a Cuban household.

 Outside your Cuban resort and/or Cuban casa particular, toilet paper is a huge luxury for a lot of Cuban families.
 Its 90 cents a roll an trust me, its no Charmin.
 A few rolls goes a long way.

 If deodorant was a drug, it could kill.
 Sweat and Smell go hand in hand on that island.
 That $1 bar from the 99 cent store costs nearly quadruple.

 See above for explanation

 Good quality shoes are essential, especially for kids.
 It’s not rare to see people outside barefoot or children running barefoot.
-Shoes are extremely expensive and very low quality (the Cuban government buys in bulk cheaply made items from China and sell for more at the store).
+Shoes are extremely expensive and very low quality.

 Shoes break in 2 weeks if they aren’t an American recognizable brand.
 No joke.
 One time my shoes broke in the middle of the Olga Tanon concert in La Habana just by walking.
 No bueno.

 Here’s a story: It took me 3 days to find a hairbrush in Pinar.
 3 days.
 Then it broke… 2 brushes later. #noesfacil